rahlk/Guides/i3/my_i3_setup.md

 # How to _"rice"_ i3

 ## Packages to install
- - `xbacklight`: Installs backlight control on laptops
+ - `xbacklight`: Installs backlight control on laptops.
- - `arandr`: For controlling display parameters
+ - `arandr`: For controlling display parameters.
- - `feh`: For setting wallpaper
+ - `feh`: For setting wallpaper.
+ - `rofi`: dmenu alternative.
+ - `lxappreance`: For setting custom gtk themes.

 ## Configurations